-Erasmus programmes, such as "Cyberviolence" has been researching the effects of cyber abuse, more specifically cyberbullying, on young children.
+Erasmus programs, such as the one mentioned above, "Cyber violence" has been researching the effects of cyber abuse, more specifically cyber bullying, to young children.
 As it states on their web page "The main problem that we will deal with during the project is the lack of knowledge and awareness about the problem of cyberbullying among young people, youth workers, teachers and parents.
 Among the youth, the problem is the lack of awareness of online threats, the lack of opportunities and the ability to respond to cyberbullying.
 Among the youth workers and teachers the problem is the lack of tools and methodologies for working with this topic, education and prevention.
-Among parents, there is no awareness of the problem and the ability to recognise the first signs of being a victim of cyberbullying".
+Among parents, there is no awareness of the problem and the ability to recognize the first signs of being a victim of cyberbullying".

-There is also an electronic Serious Game developed for children, to bring them in touch with the subject of cyberbullying.
+There is also an electronic Serious Game developed for children, to bring them in touch with the subject of cyber bullying.
 Therefore, Cyber Violence Project investigates the subject in young children, but does not distinguish the gender role.
-It clarifies however the need to take all necessary precautions for the prevention of cyber-crimes.
+It however clarifies the need to take all necessary precautions for the prevention of cyber-crimes.

-The Department of Greek Police for Electronic crimes has been watching the subject closely, organising and carrying out events targeted at various parts of society, including schools, teachers and parents.
+The Department of Greek Police for Electronic crimes has been watching the subject closely, organizing and carrying through events in various parts of society, including schools, teachers and parents.

-Awareness campaigns from NGOs and state authorities have proved effective over the last years, keeping parents and teachers alert for any signs of cyberbullying or abuse.
+Awareness campaigns from NGOs and state authorities have proved effective over the last years, keeping parents and teachers in alert for any signs of cyber bullying or abuse.